madwester/h-card-build/README.md

 ### Library choices
 * create-react-app for efficiency
-* Webpack for usage of SASS
+* SASS for simplicity and better looking syntax

 ### Assumptions and thoughts
 * Form and design works in the 3 requested browsers: Google Chrome, Internet Explorer and Firefox.